At Temple Learning Academy we have a culture of attendance. Our aim is for every student to have excellent attendance and punctuality.

 The info graphic below shows the effect that good attendance has on GCSE outcomes - please bear this in mind when encouraging your child to attend school.

 We expect all students to be on time for school.
-Secondary students must arrive at the gate by 8:21am in order to be on time for their first lesson which begins at 8:25am.
-If your child is late, they will given a same day break time detention.
+All students must be in school ready for their first lesson which begins at 8:25am.
+If your child is late, they will be given a same day break time detention.
 Further lateness will result in further sanctions.
 We appreciate parent/carer support in ensuring your child is on time to school to set them up well for the day, and to ensure they do not miss any learning opportunities.

 The gate on Cartmell Drive will be locked at 8:30am and again at 3:30pm.
-The primary gate is open until 9:00am and 4:10pm, but only for primary students to access the Primary Reception area.
+The primary gate is also be locked at 8:30am, but in the afternoon will be locked at 4:10pm, for those who access extra-curricular clubs.
 Any student arriving after 8.30am will need to use the main reception gate.
-If students leave school after 3:30pm, again they will need to leave via the main entrance.
+If Secondary students leave school after 3:30pm, again they will need to leave via the main entrance.

 Holidays in Term Time